cbroberg/update/README.md

 # update
 Deployment testing

-And it works ... or not :) But it might ...
+And it works ... or not :) But it might ... or?